DanieLeeuwner/FlowJS/README.md

 ### Callbacks

 Callbacks can be specified as part of the designer initialization process.
-These callbacks allow rules to be applied to the process.
+These callbacks allow other actions to be executed when specific designer events occur.
 See [Configuration](#configuration).

 All callback events should be functions that expect the specified parameter.